The best video borescope for the inspection application

 When choosing a video borescope for your application, there are multiple considerations that must be made to select the right tool for the job:

-• Inner Diameter (part opening and core passage being inspected)
+• Inner Diameter of the part opening and core passage being inspected

 Simply put, the inner diameter, or ID, refers to the width of the part’s bore or passage being inspected, usually measured in units of inches or millimeters.
 Knowing your part/application ID dimensions is critical.
-This is the first consideration in choosing a video borescope.
+This is the first consideration in choosing a video borescope as it dictates the OD of the probe needed to perform the inspection.

 The outer diameter, or OD, of the video borescope is the width of the scope tip.
 Usually measured in millimeters, this criterion is also critical in choosing the proper scope for your application.
 Certain ODs of scopes work well with certain part/application ID’s.